tkach3v/patient-appointment-system/README.md

 **3. Change PostgreSQL username and password as per your installation**

 + open `src/main/resources/application.properties`
-+ change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation
++ change `spring.datasource.username` and `spring.datasource.password` as per your postgresql installation

 **4. Run the app using Maven**